- patience and the ability to remain calm in stressful situations

 - counselling skills including active listening and a non-judgemental approach

 - knowledge of English language

-With experience you could become a sports development manager or a regional manager.
+With experience you could become a senior probation officer.